Estimated reading time: 9 minutes

 Hire The Right People To Inspect A Flipped House

-My father-in-law was a contractor who built houses for a living, and he also bought an unfinished home.
+My father-in-law was a contractor who built houses for a living and bought an unfinished home.

-He gave me lots of great tips, such as buying an all brick house and hiring the trades to do an inspection.
+He gave me many great tips, such as buying an all-brick house and hiring the trades to do an inspection.

-To name a few trades and professionals, you may want to hire for a home inspection on a flipped house.
+Name a few trades and professionals you may want to hire for a home inspection on a flipped house.